Hyundai halts development of hydrogen technology after ICE development: Report

-Hyundai halts development of hydrogen technology after ICE development: Report2 min read .
+Hyundai halts development of hydrogen technology after ICE development: Report1 min read .
 Updated: 29 Dec 2021, 05:56 PM IST

 Hyundai has halted the development of the hydrogen powertrain technology program but has not shut it down permanently.